eludi/arcajs/doc/EVENTS.md

   value is provided.
 For connect events, also the number of axes and buttons, and a device name are reported.

+## visibilitychange event

+The visibility change event is triggered the application window is hidden or restored.

+### Callback function parameters:

+- {object} evt - contains boolean property visible (true or false)

 ## close event

 The close event is triggered when the application closes.